 Below is a short overview of the plight of Spanish sighthounds for those unfamiliar with it.
 WARNING!
 INTENSELY DISTURBING INFORMATION FOLLOWS:

 The photo above is of a Spanish sighthound in a Spanish pound.
-Every year, thousands of sweet, loyal hounds are obtained by hunters, sometimes kept near-starving because the hunters believe a starving hound makes a better hunting dog.
+Every year in Spain, thousands of sweet, loyal hounds are obtained by hunters, sometimes kept near-starving because the hunters there believe a starving hound makes a better hunting dog.
 Then, when hunting season is over, most of these dogs are horribly tortured, mutilated, and killed (*hanging is one common method) or abandoned on the streets of Spain, suffering further abuses, injuries, and/or painful deaths.
 This vicious cycle is repeated every year, with new dogs, followed by new abuses, neglect, abandonments, and/or killings.
 This photo was taken at one of the perreras (something like kill shelters–also known as “killing stations” by some) in Spain.
 Fortunately, this hound was rescued, but without your support, thousands more like him will be left with little hope each year.

 These two photos were taken inside a rescue shelter in Denia, Spain.
 (All are not alike.)